WoollyMittens/photo-mosaic/README.md

 <script src="./js/useful.photowall.js"></script>
 ```

 To enable the use of HTML5 tags in Internet Explorer 8 and lower, include *html5.js*.
-To provide an alternative for *document.querySelectorAll* in Internet Explorer 8 and lower, include *jQuery*.
+To provide an alternative for *document.querySelectorAll* and CSS3 animations in Internet Explorer 8 and lower, include *jQuery*.

 ```html
 <!--[if lte IE 9]>